maybeiamaglitch/mibe-challenge/README.md

 - Report in PDF.
 - Rmarkdown code (.Rmd file).
-- URL to github page where to find the previous two deliverables.
+- URL to Github page where to find the previous two deliverables.